Yves242/Unity-Sample-Dumps/README.md

    ./CPointerConceptIllustrator
    ```

-6. The game should launch on your Linux machine.
+6. The application should launch on your Linux machine.

-## Issues and Support

-This program is currently in development for Yves' special problem (SP).
-These are simply snapshots of his current SP for showcasing.
+7. You can import sample codes from the `main/Linux/Code Presets` GitHub repository.

+## Currently working features

+- "Import Custom File" button
+- Previous and Next Button animations
+- Go-to-line functionalities with animations
+- Error handlers for character limit

+## Currently in development

+- Lexical and Syntactical Analysis

+## Future Developments

+- Animations for the second and third panes (level pane and box-and-pointer panes)